sugimotot/btsdoc-portal/developers/1_installation/1-3_windows.md

 BitShares Core depends on OpenSSL version 1.0.1 or 1.0.2, and you must build this from source.

 - download OpenSSL source from http://www.openssl.org/source/
-- Untar it to the base directory D:\bitshares
+- Untar it to the base directory `D:\bitshares`.
-- this will create a directory like D:\bitshares\openssl-1.0.1g.
+- this will create a directory like `D:\bitshares\openssl-1.0.1g`.

-At the end of this, your base directory should look like this (directory names will be slightly different for the 64bit versions):
+#### At the end of this, your *base directory* should look like this (directory names will be slightly different for the 64bit versions):

     D:\bitshares
     +- bitshares-core